edmundcheng221/breadboard-frontend/README.md

 This application is running on React 18

-This application doesn't do much, it just injects the endpoint
+This application doesn't do much, it just ingests the endpoint

 `http://localhost:3080/v1/parts?partNumber=0510210200`

+and displays the result to the user.

 The part number in this case is `0510210200`

-And displays the result to the user

 # Installation